avahe-kellenberger/nimdow/README.md

 ## Running locally

+0. Create a copy or symlink of the config file in `$XDG_CONFIG_HOME/nimdow/config.toml`
 1. Start up Xephyr: `Xephyr -ac -screen 1920x1080 -br -reset -terminate 2> /dev/null :1 &`
 2. Execute nimdow on the new display: `DISPLAY=:1 ./nimdow`